Azure/bicep-registry-modules/avm/res/elastic-san/elastic-san/README.md

 ### Parameter: `volumeGroups.managedIdentities`

 The managed identity definition for this resource.
+The Elastic SAN Volume Group supports the following identity combinations: no identity is specified, only system-assigned identity is specified, only user-assigned identity is specified, and both system-assigned and user-assigned identities are specified.
+A maximum of one user-assigned identity is supported.

 - Required: No
 - Type: object